What's breast density?

 Having dense breast tissue may increase your risk of getting breast cancer.
 Dense breasts also make it more difficult for doctors to spot cancer on mammograms.
 Dense tissue appears white on a mammogram.
 Lumps, both benign and cancerous, also appear white.
 So, mammograms can be less accurate in women with dense breasts.

 If I have dense breasts, do I need a mammogram?

 Yes!
 A mammogram is the only medical imaging screening test proven to reduce breast cancer deaths.
 Many cancers are seen on mammograms even if you have dense breast tissue.

 If you have dense breasts, please talk to your doctor.
-Together, you can decide which, if any, additional screening exams are right for you.
+Together, you can decide which screening exams are right for you.

-If your breasts are not dense, other factors may still place you at increased risk for breast cancer - including family history of the disease, previous chest radiation treatment for cancer and previous breast biopsies that show you are high rist.
+If your breasts are not dense, other factors may still place you at increased risk for breast cancer - including family history of the disease, previous chest radiation treatment for cancer and previous breast biopsies that show you're high risk.
 Talk to your doctor and discuss your history.

-Even if you are at low risk, and have entirely fatty breasts, you should still get a mammorgram starting at age 40.
+Even if you are at low risk, and have entirely fatty breasts, you should still get a mammogram starting at age 40.
 Women at high risk may benefit from starting earlier.